notasausage/pi-hole-unbound-wireguard/README.md

 #### Configuration Details

 The default port for Unbound is `53` but we're changing it to `5353` here.
-Feel free to change it to whatever you like, but you'll need to remember it later when we tell Pi-Hole where to send upstream DNS requests:
+Feel free to change it to whatever you like, but you'll need to remember it later when we tell Pi-hole where to send upstream DNS requests:

 ```
 port: 5353